Are you a new parent?

 - Figure out what you need to do either (pump, freezer bags, or the “right” bottles, nipples, or formula)

-Maybe you stay the course and learn some new ways to fix these common breastfeeding issues, or maybe you switch paths and bottlefeed.
+Maybe you stay the course and learn new ways to fix these common breastfeeding issues or switch paths and bottlefeed.

-You put all this thought into getting this certain bottle with a snazzy nipple, research formula, and pick the one you think is best.
+You put all this thought into getting this certain bottle with a snazzy nipple, research the formula, and pick the one you think is best.

-“I don’t know what’s more exhausting about parenting: the getting up early, or acting like you know what you’re doing.” ― Jim Gaffigan, actor and comedian
+“I don’t know what’s more exhausting about parenting: the getting up early, or acting like you know what you’re doing.” ― Jim Gaffigan, actor, and comedian

 Well, this is new

-Congratulations!
 You will have about a week to revel in how far you have come and pat yourself on the back because you can do things one-handed.

-We went from ‘Baby can only have formula/breastmilk’ to ‘Oh look at this smorgasbord of food!’
+We went from ‘Baby can only have formula/breastmilk’ to ‘Oh, look at this smorgasbord of food!’

 Then there is the list of things they can’t have yet… and then one day they can have those things too.

 You learn to change a wriggling toddler with one hand behind your back, but now it is time for them to go on the potty!

 “Trust yourself.
 You know more than you think you do.” ― Benjamin Spock, pediatrician